Azure-Samples/iot-reliable-edge-relay/README.md

 Some examples of data loss scenarios include:

 - IoT Hub accepts requests above its message traffic throttle for a limited time.
 However, continuous violation of the throttle leads to a [traffic shaping effect](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-quotas-throttling#traffic-shaping), where the IoT Hub Message queue fills up, resulting in rejected requests and data loss.
+- During an IoT Hub failover, there is a risk of edge-to-cloud data loss if the IoT Edge device cannot establish a connection to the new active IoT Hub instance in a timely manner.
+The IoT Edge built-in retry feature will attempt to resend the messages that were not acknowledged by the IoT Hub, but it depends on the timing of the failover event and the recovery of the connection.
+Thus it's not guarenteed to recover the lost data through this mechanism.
 - When the IoT Edge is restarted, the messages in the queue on the device will be lost.
 While the IoT Edge built-in retry feature can help recover some lost data in this case, it's not guaranteed to recover all messages.
 Unsuccessful retry attempts can occur due to persistent network issues or other factors.
 - If the network offline time exceeds the message expiration time configured in the IoT Edge settings, the messages will be considered expired and discarded by the IoT Edge runtime.
 In such case, the built-in retry feature does not handle expired messages or attempt to resend them once they have exceeded their expiration time.